Phantom rising: Ghost kitchens may take a leading role in post-COVID restaurant industry

 “With traditional equipment, there’s a sense that if we have a hot well but need a cold well tomorrow, what are we going to do”?
 DeZutter said.
 “QuickSwitch lets kitchens easily switch between dayparts.
 Two cold, two hot wells at one meal and three hot and one ambient the next and so on.
 It makes it easy to offer a broader variety of foods from the same physical space.”

-Learn more about how QuickSwitch can support kitchens of any kind at lowtempind.com/quickswitch.
+Visit the QuickSwitch product page to learn more about how LTI can support kitchens of any kind.